-The Master in International Affairs is composed of a number of different courses, including compulsory courses and compulsory courses by choice, courses offered as part of the specialisation tracks, free electives, professional skills courses, and a thesis:
+The Master in International Affairs is composed of a number of different courses, including compulsory courses and compulsory courses by choice, courses offered as part of the specialisation tracks, free electives, professional skills courses, and a Master thesis.

-This course is an introduction to statistical methods intended for students in the Master in International Affairs and Master in Development Studies programmes.
-The course will focus on applications of core statistical ideas to real-world problems, including random variables, probability distributions, estimation and hypothesis testing.
-After taking this course, students will develop a deeper understanding of fundamental statistical concepts commonly used in international policy contexts.
-They will be able to apply these concepts to exercises and master the implementation of a number of important statistical tools on a computer using appropriate software.
+This compulsory course is an introduction to statistical methods intended for students in the Interdisciplinary Master programmes.
+The emphasis of the course will be on applications of core statistical ideas such as random variables, probability distributions, estimation, and hypothesis testing, to real-world problems.
+After taking this course, students will develop a deeper understanding of fundamental statistical concepts commonly used in international policy contexts; be able to apply these concepts readily to solve particular exercises; and master the implementation of a number of important statistical tools on a computer using appropriate software.
 Please note: there will be separate lectures for the MIA and MDEV programmes.

 This course aims to equip students with an understanding of qualitative approaches together with the practical skills to design, develop and evaluate these methods in interdisciplinary contexts.
 It introduces students to the foundations of qualitative research methods and a range of tools for undertaking and assessing qualitative research analysis and findings in development studies and applied settings.

-Please visit our separate page on the Specialization Tracks.
+Please visit the page on the Specialisations Tracks here.